 An updating tracker of proposed congressional maps — and whether they might benefit Democrats or Republicans in the 2022 midterms and beyond.

-The partisan breakdown of North Carolina’s new map
+The partisan breakdown of this proposed map in North Carolina

 partisan lean of districts:

 There are 3 Democratic-leaning seats, 10 Republican-leaning seats and 1 highly competitive seat in this proposed map.Change from old map: -2 Democratic-leaning seats, +2 Republican-leaning seats, +1 highly competitive seat.

 The competitiveness and fairness of North Carolina's maps

 Difference between the partisan lean of the state’s median district and the state as a whole.